 Artificial Intelligence (AI) Comes to the Forefront

 Artificial intelligence has been threatening to reshape the industry for the better part of ten years.
 Now, however, in 2021 we expect to see this technology reshape the industry in a way that has never been seen.
-AI driven technology such as chatbots are already reducing the amount of workers that are required to fulfil roles in the IT support industry.
+AI-driven technology such as chatbots is already reducing the number of workers that are required to fulfil roles for IT support in London.
 According to one IT support company in Canberra, the prominence of chatbots and AI technology will continue to drive change in the industry over the next twelve months.

 Access Management and Customer Identity

 In 2021, Customer identity and access management are set to provide clean, cross-channel customer experiences that improve and reshape the industry.
 The customer identity database will be used to understand the specific requirements of customers and provide tailored solutions that enhance customer experiences with information such as past purchases being used to inform the way that information is presented to them.